-Loras-owned housing is available for graduate Biomedical Sciences students in The Visitation Complex.
-“The Vis” is an alternative residence hall located on upper campus a few blocks away from traditional on-campus housing.
-The Vis has a unique set-up consisting of single, double, and suite rooms (singles with a private bathroom).
-Generally, the Vis has housed a limited, diverse population including first-years, transfers, upperclassmen, Postbac Pre-Med/Pre-Health, and graduate Biomedical Sciences students.
-The Vis is also home to the Art and Music Departments.
+Loras-owned housing is available for graduate Biomedical Sciences students in Smyth Hall.
+Smyth is an alternative residence hall located in the center of campus.
+Smyth is comprised of single and triple rooms; and houses a limited, diverse population including transfers, upperclassmen, Postbac Pre-Med/Pre-Health, and graduate Biomedical Sciences students.
+Smyth is also home to the Religious Studies and Theology departments.

-- Kitchen (stocked with pots, pans, baking sheets, etc.) on 3rd floor
+- Kitchen (stocked with pots, pans, baking sheets, etc.) on B level

 - Rooms contain a bed/dresser/desk unit, desk chair, and waste basket